 Filter the results

-The new framework from the United Nations (UN) highlights the need to prioritises public safety when implementing autonomous vehicles into society.
+The framework from the United Nations (UN) highlights the need to prioritise public safety when implementing autonomous vehicles in society.

 New research has highlighted steps that can be taken to reduce bus driver fatigue and consequently TfL have created a new £500,000 fund for bus operators to initiate a range solutions.